Sharon Hilles, Dean

 Minor in Science, Technology, and Society

 The Science, Technology, and Society (STS) Minor is an interdisciplinary program which integrates knowledge in the natural sciences and in technology as well as in the humanities and social sciences.
 The STS Minor provides science and technology majors with a sense of how science and technology exists in a broader human context.
-(By contrast the Major opens opportunities for writing-intensive and argument-intensive science and technology related careers (such as those in science and technology related law and public policy) which are alternative to careers as scientists and technologists.)
+(By contrast the Major opens opportunities for writing- and argument-intensive science- and technology-related careers (such as those in science- and technology-related law and public policy) which are alternative to careers as scientists and technologists.)

 A full description of the Minor is in the "University Interdisciplinary Programs" section of this catalog.